epklein/epklein.github.io/_mgmt/management.md

 toc_sticky: true
 ---

 This page is a collection of resources about **management**.
-Well, management is a broad discipline.
-I would certainly fail trying to cover everything about it.
+I don't cover everything about management, it is such a broad discipline that I would certainly fail trying to do so.

 **Let's consider this as my playbook to management**; My best view so far of how to manage **people**, **processes** and **product development** inside tech companies.